aubema/lancube/README.md

 ## Generate discrete lights inventory from the Lancube
-The script ```lancube_inventory.py``` genereate a discreate light source inventory from the data scanned.
+The script ```lancube_inventory.py``` generates a discrete light source inventory from the data scanned.
+The file ```lan3_inventory.csv``` will be created in your current execution folder.

-The script automatically correct abberrant and imprecise data by looking at the following elements:
+The script automatically correct aberrant and imprecise data by looking at the following elements:
-  * Disconection from the GPS
+  * Disconnection from the GPS
   * Sensors with overexpose values
   * Distance between two measures
   * Distance with the roads